pfsense/docs/source/captiveportal/using-captive-portal-with-freeradius.rst

 - This counter is running with *accounting-stop* or *interim-updates*.
   Both types of updates supported by CaptivePortal have a bug.
-They do not reset as they should (pfSense 2.0.1.
-FIXED on pfSense 2.0.2 and 2.1).
+They do not reset as they should (pfSense software version 2.0.1.
+FIXED on pfSense software versions 2.0.2 and 2.1).
 - *Time Period* is not working as described above.
 This counter isn't using a pre-defined script which comes with FreeRADIUS default configuration but uses some small shell scripts.
 Changing the GUI